IliyanKostov9/nixos-config/README.md

 #### Jumpstart for using flakes && home-manager

 I highly recommend that you read and follow this guide for migrating your initial `configuration.nix` to flakes/home-manager.
-It's easy to understand without any technical jargon and get's straight to the point.
+It's easy to understand without any technical jargon and gets straight to the point.

 - [simple-homemanager](https://github.com/evertras/simple-homemanager)